CitrineInformatics/citrine-python/docs/source/workflows/descriptors.rst

 The :class:`~citrine.builders.descriptors.PlatformVocabulary` class is provided to collect a set of descriptors, associate them with short convenient names, and provide them via a familiar dictionary interface.

-While descriptors cannot be independently saved on the platform for reuse, AttributeTemplates can be.
+While descriptors cannot be independently saved on the platform for reuse, :class:`~citrine.resources.attribute_templates.AttributeTemplate`s can be.
-Therefore, common descriptors can be saved as AttributeTemplates to the data platform, effectively sharing them with other users.
+Therefore, common descriptors can be saved as attribute templates to the data platform, effectively sharing them with other users.
-The `PlatformVocabulary.from_templates` method facilitates this pattern by automatically downloading AttributeTemplates and converting them into descriptors.
+:meth:`~citrine.builders.descriptors.PlatformVocabulary.from_templates` facilitates this pattern by automatically downloading attribute templates and converting them into descriptors.
-AttributeTemplates must be associated with a namespace via Alternative Identifiers (the `uids` field).
+Attribute templates must be associated with a namespace via custom identifiers (the `uids` field).
-When calling `from_templates`, a scope is provided to select one of those namespaces.
+When calling ``from_templates``, a scope is provided to select one of those namespaces.
 The descriptors can then be associated with the names from that namespace.

 .. code:: python